Greenwashing to Genuine Impact: The Evolution of Sustainability in Business

 Biogen

-Biogen addresses the medical needs of patients suffering from neurological and hematological diseases.
+Biogen addresses the medical needs of patients suffering from neurological and hematological diseases through different methods such as CRISPR & Gene Editing.
 It has reduced emissions from its electricity use entirely and is an active member in carbon offset.

 2. BMW